-Selson were British, established in 1871 and, from early in the 20th century, mainly importers, agents and distributors who handled a very wide variety of machine tools - and badged many as their own.
-Although they never undertook manufacturing themselves, their enormous buying power enabled them to commission batches of machines, complete with a Selson badge or even the name cast into the main structure, for sale exclusively by themselves.
+Selson were British (with overseas branches, especially in the colonies) and established in 1871.
+From early in the 20th century they were mainly importers, agents and distributors who handled a very wide variety of machine tools.
+Although they never undertook manufacturing themselves, their enormous buying power enabled them to commission batches of machines, complete with a Selson badge or even the name (or an invented name) cast into the main structure or some easily-changed part, for sale exclusively by themselves.

 Although their large, well-produced and hard-bound catalogues contained pages where the maker was clearly displayed, many had machines where any reference was missing, even to having nameplates and logos obliterated (often crudely) from the printing block